rob121/alarmpi/README.md

 # Alarm Pi

-A pi based program for monitoring contact inputs from a wired alarm system
+A pi based program for monitoring contact inputs from a wired alarm system and sending those events to a home automation platform

 ## Features